Jules-NC/GodotARKit/README.md

 # Setup

 1. use your phone to create a UDP server (typically via LiveLinkFace), make your target your godot computer **LOCAL** IP.
-Use the port you want
+Use the port you want.
-2. Open the addon bottom panel, select your port, enable the server
+2. Open the addon bottom panel, select your port, enable the server.
 ![](./docs/godot_arkit_0.png)
-3. Your device should appear in the subjects list automatically and show you the result
+3. Your device should appear in the subjects list automatically and show you the result.
 4. Stop the server when hitting play, you may want to start it in code, in this case the current one may already listen to the same port.
-This tool is just here to help you debug
+This tool is just here to help you debug.

 ![](./docs/godot_arkit_2.png)

 # Example
-#### Animate your MeshInstance3D with one loop
+#### Animate your MeshInstance3D with one loop.
-> This is the code used for the video demo
+> This is the code used for the video demo.

 ```gdscript
 extends Node3D